jenkinsci/job-dsl-plugin/docs/Migration.md

 }
 ```

-See the [[Job Reference]] for further details.
+See the [job reference](Job-reference.md) for further details.

 ### Xvnc

-In version 1.26 the xvnc method with one boolean argument has been [[deprecated|Deprecation-Policy]] and has been
+In version 1.26 the xvnc method with one boolean argument has been [deprecated](Deprecation-Policy.md) and has been
 replaced by a closure variant.

 DSL prior to 1.26